swannodette/swannodette.github.com/_posts/2013-07-31-extracting-processes.md

                    "   John McCarthy"))
 ```

-With each key press we mutate this array and render its
+With each key press we mutate this array, concatenate it into a
-contents into a `pre` tag.
-We'll see later than all of our code can be
+string, and render that into a `pre` tag.
+We'll see in a momemnt that
-reused to target an HTML interface.
+all of this code can be reused without modification to target an HTML
+interface.

 But before we do that we should address a deficiency - we cannot
 select anything in the submenu.
-Lets add another **interface
+Let's add another **interface
 representation** protocol:

 ```